ygbhf/nodequery-widget/data/README.md

-Make sure that this file is writeable by PHP.
+Make sure that this directory is writeable by PHP.